ppy/osu-wiki/wiki/Game_modifier/Fade_Out/en.md

 <!-- TODO:
 - add score multiplier, shortcut key, and caption values
-- Add information on when and why the 10k mod was removed -->
+- Add information on when and why the Fade Out mod was removed -->

 # Fade Out (mod)